This notice gives you information about how we use your personal data, and the rights that you have in your data.

 Where we share information with other data controllers, they are responsible to you for their use of your information and compliance with the law.

-The following activities are carried out by third-party service providers on our behalf: office and client administration, security, video conferencing and online training platforms; archiving; document and records management (this includes using software to help us manage large volumes of documents); confidential waste disposal; IT support and maintenance; hosting our website (including analytics); marketing campaigns; payment; carrying out surveys; obtaining feedback on our services; and providers of anti-money laundering and “know your client” services.
+The following activities are carried out by third party service providers on our behalf: office and client administration, security, video conferencing and online training platforms; archiving; document and records management (this includes using software to help us manage large volumes of documents); confidential waste disposal; IT support and maintenance; hosting our website (including analytics); marketing campaigns; payment; carrying out surveys; obtaining feedback on our services; and providers of anti-money laundering and know your client services.

-We will only retain your personal information for as long as is necessary to fulfil the purposes for which we collected it, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only retain your personal data for as long as is necessary to fulfil the purposes for which we collected it, including for the purposes of satisfying any legal, accounting, or reporting requirements.

-Where a minimum retention period is required by law (such as retaining records for HMRC purposes or for compliance with the SRA requirements, or anti-money laundering law), we comply with that minimum period plus up to 12 months to allow time for us to anonymise or delete information in accordance with our internal data management processes.
+Where a minimum retention period is required by law (such as retaining records for HMRC purposes or for compliance with SRA requirements, or anti-money laundering law), we comply with that minimum period plus up to 12 months to allow time for us to anonymise or delete information in accordance with our internal data management processes.

 If we are required to retain your information longer than our standard retention periods, we will let you know (unless we are prevented by law from doing so).

-In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.
+In some circumstances we may anonymise your personal data so that it can no longer be associated with you, in which case we may use such information without further notice to you.

 Under certain circumstances, by law you have the right to:

-You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
+You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
-This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.
+This is to ensure that personal data is not disclosed to any person who has no right to receive it.